 The Pubmaster Pension Scheme is a defined benefit scheme operated in the UK.
-The values of the scheme's liabilities have been determined by a qualified actuary based on the results of an actuarial valuation as at 6 April 2019, updated to 15 August 2021, the balance sheet date.
+The values of the scheme's liabilities have been determined by a qualified actuary based on the results of an actuarial valuation as at 6 April 2019, updated to 15 August 2021.
 The expected contributions to defined benefit schemes for this financial year, are £0.7m.